Special Weather Statement issued for Hendry, Inland Collier County by NWS - News Break

 Special Weather Statement issued for Hendry, Inland Collier County by NWS

-Effective: 2021-07-23 16:53:00 EDT Expires: 2021-07-23 20:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: These winds can down small tree limbs and branches, and blow around unsecured small objects.
-Seek shelter in a safe building until the storm passes.
-Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-23 12:00:00 EDT Expires: 2021-07-22 23:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Persons participating in outdoor activities should seek sturdy shelter until this storm passes.
-Open shelters found in parks, beaches, or golf courses offer no protection from the dangers of lightning.
-Target Area: Hendry; Inland Collier County SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN COLLIER AND SOUTHEASTERN HENDRY COUNTIES UNTIL 845 PM EDT * At 801 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm near Hendry Correctional, or 18 miles east of Ave Maria, moving southeast at 20 mph. * Winds in excess of 45 mph, excessive cloud-to-ground lightning, and funnel clouds possible with this storm. * Locations impacted include Hendry Correctional, Big Cypress Seminole Reservation and Big Cypress National Preserve.alerts.weather.gov
+Frequent cloud to ground lightning is occurring with this storm.
+If you can hear thunder, you are close enough to be struck!
+Seek a safe shelter inside a building or vehicle.
+To report severe weather, contact your nearest law enforcement agency.
+You can also share your report with NWS Miami on Facebook and Twitter.
+Target Area: Hendry; Inland Collier County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL COLLIER AND CENTRAL HENDRY COUNTIES UNTIL 1115 PM EDT * At 1025 PM EDT, National Weather Service meteorologists were tracking a strong thunderstorm 7 miles northeast of Immokalee, moving southeast at 10 mph. * Winds in excess of 45 mph possible with this storm. * Locations impacted include Immokalee, Ave Maria, Felda and Bunker Hill.alerts.weather.gov

 Comments / 0